SamOBrienOlinger/spoodle-space-pp5/README.md

 | `npm run build` | Create the configured application build |
 | `npm test -- --watchAll=false` | Run the existing test suite |

-For a manual review, follow the main user journey, check keyboard navigation and narrow-screen layouts, and inspect the browser console for missing assets or failed requests.
+For a manual review, follow registration, sign-in, photo-post creation, detail-page reload, editing, deletion and sign-out.
+Check keyboard navigation and narrow-screen layouts, and inspect the browser console for missing assets or failed requests.

+### Known workflow findings · September 6, 2026

+- The [Heroku frontend](https://spoodle-space-pp5.herokuapp.com) loaded the public feed, displayed sign-in/sign-up validation, and redirected an anonymous visitor away from post creation.
+Authenticated live posting and Cloudinary upload were not completed during this check.
+- Opening a feed post produced a detail page with missing content and `/posts/undefined` links.
+[PostPage.js](src/pages/posts/PostPage.js) requests `/posts/${id}` without the API's trailing slash.
+Through the production proxy, `/api/posts/67` redirected to `/posts/67/` and returned frontend HTML; `/api/posts/67/` returned JSON.
+The detail request and proxy redirect handling need a runtime fix before this journey can pass.
+- [PostCreateForm.js](src/pages/posts/PostCreateForm.js) always appends `imageInput.current.files[0]`.
+Without a file, the multipart image value becomes the string `undefined`; the local API rejected the equivalent request with HTTP 400.
+Omitting the image field entirely succeeded through the API.
+- The checked-in `App.test.js` contains a test with its rendering and assertions commented out.
+A green result from that file does not verify login or posting.

 Generate fresh results from the revision you are working on; historical test reports describe earlier runs.